Drug & Alcohol Addiction Hotline Guide

 Hotlines are anonymous and confidential, so you do not have to provide any identifying information (you don’t even have to give your name).
 By calling a hotline, you’ll be connected with a trusted advisor who understands what you (or your loved one) are going through.
 In many cases, advisors are in recovery themselves, so they have been in your shoes and will know how to provide the best guidance possible to get you started on the path to recovery.

-Should I Call a Hotline?
+Should you Call an Addiction Help Hotline?